oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 1. Setup
 2. Alice creates a datatoken
-3. Dispenser creation & activation
+3. Alice creates a dispenser

 Let's go through each step.